 Syslog Label Solr Doc Reference Description for/if loops ioc_attr alliance identifies and prints all attributes whose names start with "alliance" in all documents that contain feed hits, including documents reported by watchlist hits.
 These attributes represent feed hits. ioc_attr identifies and prints additional attributes on IOC values that were matched.
 Note: for/if loops are not required.
-Their purpose is to report attributes that do not have purpose is to report attributes that do not have predefined sets.
+Their purpose is to report attributes that do not have predefined sets.
 You can create customized templates that do not contain them if you do not need to report on alliance or ioc_attr attributes. timestamp event_timestamp Epoch time (seconds since 00:00:00 on 1 January 1970) of the feed hit event.